 - the thermal and mechanical consequences of giant impacts such as the Moon-forming event (C2, C3, C4),

-- the thermochemical evolution of magma oceans (C4, C5) and the implications for the stability of a crust and lithosphere in the context of late accretion (A projects),
+- the thermochemical evolution of magma oceans (C4, C5) and the implications for the stability and evolution of crust and lithosphere in the context of late accretion (A Projects, C6),

 - the interaction and behaviour of metal or sulphide melt during transport in convecting silicate magma (C1, C2, C3), and finally,

-- the formation of an early atmosphere (C5) and its feedbacks with the cooling interior (C4).
+- the formation of an early atmosphere (C5) coupled to melting processes (C6) and the cooling of the interior (C4).

-The interdisciplinary approach combines laboratory experiments (C1) and the analysis of sample material from Earth and Moon (C3, B1, B4 and literature data) with numerical modelling of the dynamic processes, including simulations of hypervelocity impact (C2, C4), mantle convection and differentiation (C2, C4), as well as mantle degassing and atmospheric evolution (C4, C5).
+The interdisciplinary approach combines laboratory experiments (C1) and the analysis of sample material from Earth and Moon (C3, B1, B4 and literature data) with numerical modelling of the dynamic processes, including simulations of hypervelocity impact (C2, C4), mantle convection and differentiation (C2, C4, C6), as well as mantle degassing and atmospheric evolution (C4, C5, C6).
 Experimental and observational results will serve as constraints for the models.
 Further boundary conditions are given by the timing (feedback from project area A) and the chemical budget of late accretion.